-Elderflower cordial is easy to make with freshly gathered elderflowers, which are infused with lemons, sugar, water and tartaric or citric acid.
-If you don't have any elderflowers close by, shop-bought cordial is a good substitute and is delicious added to creamy desserts.
+Elderflower cordial is easy to make with freshly gathered elderflowers infused with lemons, sugar, water and tartaric or citric acid.
+If you don’t have any elderflowers growing close by, a good choice of cordials is now available in supermarkets.

 Prosecco & elderflower cocktail